sithmel/ten-x-team/README.md

 - document your love for the next dev. document why, tradeoffs, assumptions, tech debt keep the documentation in the most obvious place and keep it up-to-date.
 ---
-Microservice architecture principles:
+Break rules:
-- self containment <!-- .element: class="fragment" data-fragment-index="1" -->
+- Pragmatism over principles <!-- .element: class="fragment" data-fragment-index="1" -->
-- indipendence <!-- .element: class="fragment" data-fragment-index="2" -->
+- Understand why rule was in place <!-- .element: class="fragment" data-fragment-index="2" -->

-Note:
-- a service FE should talk with its BE
-- do not spread things across services
-- fake endpoint to external services when practical
-- create demo page
-- fake the data (for test and demo)
 ---
 Don't be too clever
 - Keep it simple <!-- .element: class="fragment" data-fragment-index="1" -->
 - "everybody does it" is no good reason <!-- .element: class="fragment" data-fragment-index="2" -->
 - explicit is better than implicit <!-- .element: class="fragment" data-fragment-index="3" -->
-- you should not be driven by fear <!-- .element: class="fragment" data-fragment-index="4" -->
+- don not look too far ahead <!-- .element: class="fragment" data-fragment-index="4" -->

 Note:
 - Vanilla is better (keep things simple and do not use fancy libs, unless necessary or very convenient)